hmrc/income-tax-mtd-changelog/README.md

 ### 15 May 2024

-The following change is now available in Sandbox.
+The following changes are now available in Sandbox.

+#### Property Business API

+Existing API version 4.0 (currently in Sandbox only) updated with the following changes.

+##### Changed

+All remaining HATEOAS links have been removed.
+HATEOAS links are no longer returned in the API responses, from version 4.0 onwards.

 #### Individuals Other Income API